 Berkeley's response to the COVID-19 pandemic seeks to protect the health of our community, while continuing our vital missions of teaching, research and public service.
 Berkeley's plans will be aligned and consistent with local orders and ordinances of the City of Berkeley and Alameda County, as well as the State of California's Phased Reopening Model.
-This guide supplements the campus workplace safety plan (Injury Illness Prevention Plan) by providing information for preventing exposure to the coronavirus (SARS-CoV-2), the virus that causes COVID-19.
+This guide supplements the campus workplace safety plan (Injury Illness Prevention Plan) and the COVID-19 Prevention Program by providing information for preventing exposure to the coronavirus (SARS-CoV-2), the virus that causes COVID-19.
+For information and updates on current campus status visit the campus COVID-19 website.

 Berkeley's plans will also follow recommendations from the federal government (Opening Guidelines), Centers for Disease Control and Prevention, California Department of Public Health, Cal/OSHA, and Berkeley's COVID-19 Public Health & Testing Advisory Committee.
-Recognizing that the pandemic is an ever-evolving situation, this guide will be revised accordingly,
+Recognizing that the pandemic is an ever-evolving situation, this guide will be revised accordingly.